 Paul Hogarth – team leader at Panton McLeod who was responsible onsite for these remote cleans, said: “To meticulously clean four tanks at Barra Water Treatment Works, get the samples approved and back into service in a single day is a remarkable achievement and one that we are proud of.

-“In the case of the Isle of Tiree night job, the team managed to complete the whole project in less than three hours, which only reinforces our credentials as the country’s best water quality engineering company.”
+“In the case of the Isle of Tiree night job, the team managed to complete the whole project in less than three hours, which only reinforces our credentials as one of the country’s best water quality engineering companies.”

 The project is the latest high-profile work that Panton McLeod has completed for Scottish Water.
 For the past 15 years, the firm has provided expertise in cleaning and repairing water structures across Scotland – which has included contributions to some of the biggest water projects Scottish Water has undertaken, such as the £120 million Loch Katrine scheme.